ericwbailey/ericwbailey.website/source/published/free-idea-design-token-ugly-mode.md

 Ugly mode is a way to **take this abstract, invisible concern and make it obvious and impossible to ignore**.
 It leverages the strengths of design tokens and uses them in an unexpected way to help communicate their purpose and value.

 I personally have not had a chance to implement ugly mode on anything past experimentation on personal projects, hence the prefix of this blog post’s title.
 If it is something you manage to pull off in a professional capacity please let me know!

+Update: [Taylor Hunt](https://dev.to/tigt)—who is way smarter than me—informed me [that Kroger’s website uses this tactic for it’s default set of tokens](https://mastodon.social/@tigt/112711880338838623).